Adobe-Consulting-Services/lazybones-aem-templates/templates/aem-simple-multimodule-project/README.md

 # ${projectName}

-This a content package project generated using the EAEM Simple Multimodule Lazybones template.
+This a content package project generated using the AEM Simple Multimodule Lazybones template.

 ## Building